 There is typically a brief waiting period after graduation before you are authorized to take the NCLEX.
-In most states, the waiting period is 45 days, although this is subject to change.
-Some nursing students prefer to take the NCLEX as soon as possible so that their classwork is fresh in their minds.
-Others prefer to wait a longer to fit in some extra time for studying.
+Some nursing students prefer to take the NCLEX as soon as possible so that their classwork is still fresh in their minds.
+Others prefer to wait a while longer to fit in some extra time for studying.

 Before you can take the NCLEX, you’ll need to apply to your state’s nursing regulatory body (NRB) for licensure.
 You will then be allowed to register with the test administrator (Pearson VUE) and pay your registration fees.
 You’ll also need your Authorization to Test (ATT) from your NRB before you can schedule your exam date.

 The NCLEX-RN is a computerized, adaptive test that consists of four main areas:

 - Psychosocial integrity

 - Physiological integrity It’s a good idea to invest in one or more NCLEX study guides and take several practice tests as you prepare for your exam date.